power-guard/pg_monitor_dashboard/README.md

 nvm install 14.15.2
 ```

-2. From inside the project directory, run the following commadn to install project dependencies.
+2. From inside the project directory, run the following command to install project dependencies.
 For a recommended version of npm, check `package.json > engines > npm`.

 ```bash
 npm install